Gaston de Raousset-Boulbon: Career

+Expeditions to Mexico

 A group of mercenaries under the command of the Count Raousset-Boulbon sailed from the port of San Francisco, California, attempting two separate filibuster expeditions, in 1852 and 1854, against the government of Sonora, Mexico.
 During this time he became a close friend of the painter Leonardo Barbieri, with whom he eventually accompanied from California to Mexico City.

 The main objective of the invaders was to attain independence for the State of Sonora, forming a new country separate from Mexico, following the example of Texas, which had achieved its independence in 1836.
+Raousset-Boulbon wanted Sonora to be ruled by the François d'Orléans, Prince of Joinville, whom he befriended.

 The first expedition was under the guise of a mining company known as La Compania Restauradora de la Mina de la Arizona.
 Raousset-Boulbon and his forces captured Hermosillo, Sonora, the capital of the state, in 1852.
 A retreat to Guaymas resulted in his surrender to General Miguel Blanco.
 In 1854 Raousset-Boulbon returned to Sonora, but his forces did not get the popular support they needed.
 They were defeated in Guaymas by a small army led by Jose Maria Yanez, in the Battle of Guaymas, on July 13, 1854.

 Death

-On August 13, 1854 the Count Raousset-Boulbon was executed by a firing squad in Guaymas, Sonora, Mexico.
+On August 13, 1854, the Count Raousset-Boulbon was executed by a firing squad in Guaymas, Sonora, Mexico.
 He refused to wear a blindfold.
 Don José Márquez, an eye-witness to the execution, stated that Raousset-Boulbon's remains were buried in Guaymas until 1866, when, while Mexico was under the rule of Maximilian, they were exhumed by French naval officers and taken to France for final burial.